FShaif/InternetApp-Project/README.md

 ```
 Extract the files from the .Zip

 open the `index.html` on any browser to explore the html pages of this project

+download and install python

-Create a virtual environment by using the following command in console before you start testing the source code:
+Create a virtual environment for your workspace by inputting the following command before you start testing the source code:
-> python -m venv env
+>python -m venv env

+Install Flask by inputting the following commands in the terminal
+> pip install flask
+> python.exe -m pip install --upgrade pip

 ```

 # Instructor comments